microsoft/vscode-azurestorage/README.md

 ## Preview Features

 * Deploy to static website
-  * To enable this feature, click File > Preferences > Settings and edit the setting `azureStorage.preview.staticWebsites` to be true.
+  * To enable this feature, click File (Code for Mac) > Preferences > Settings and edit the setting `azureStorage.preview.staticWebsites` to be true.
     Static websites are an Azure preview feature that is only supported in some regions (e.g. West Central US), and only for GPv2 storage accounts."

 ## Managing Azure Subscriptions